Last updated on November 26th, 2019 at 12:00 am

 Other (list ways that you remember for reasons why you did certain things and accomplished certain goals)

-4. Now sit down with this list and go back over your accomplishments growing up and look at what your motivations were.
+4. Now sit down with this list, go back over your accomplishments growing up, and look at your motivations.
 Did your mother threaten you with punishment?
 Did you have an older sibling who always said you couldn’t do it?

-5. Grade the motivations on the left side of the list with A (works), B (worked sometimes), C (Hardly works), D (never works), F (worst motivation on earth) and make notes on your successes using the motivations marked with an A.
+5. Grade the motivations on the left side of the list with A (works), B (worked sometimes), C (hardly works), D (never works), or F (worst motivation on earth).
+Then, make notes on your successes using the motivations marked with an A.

-6. Carefully consider each one and by the time you are finished, you should have an idea of what your motivation blueprint looks like.
-Maybe there was a lot of shaming going on in your family growing up, but you’ve completely eliminated shame from your adult life.
+6. Carefully consider each one; by the time you finish, you should have an idea of your motivation blueprint.
+Maybe there was a lot of shaming in your family growing up, but you’ve completely eliminated shame from your adult life.
 Now you can’t figure out why you won’t make the one phone call that will change your life.
 You’d rate Shaming with an “A” to the right because it always seemed to work for you growing up–even if you think you’d hate it now.

-If shaming turns out to be a big motivation trigger for you because you accomplished a lot during those years, keep in mind that shaming was the motivation for completing specific tasks, then think about a way to create shame as an adult around the big goal you keep putting off.
+If shaming turns out to be a big motivation trigger for you because you accomplished a lot during those years, remember that shaming motivated you to complete specific tasks.
+Then, think about a way to create shame as an adult around the big goal you keep putting off.

 It’s the perfect way to test if it is still a motivation trigger for you.

-Maybe you tell someone you admire to call you on a certain date and ask you if you achieved your big goal.
+Maybe you can tell someone you admire to call you on a certain date and ask if you have achieved your big goal.
 If you will be ashamed to let this person down, then it’s the perfect test for your motivation trigger around shame.

-Maybe the problem with your goals in the past are not the tasks themselves, but the fact that you didn’t understand how to motivate yourself.
+Maybe the problem with your goals in the past is not the tasks themselves but that you didn’t understand how to motivate yourself.
 Motivation is not about lovey-dovey thoughts and soft teddy bears; it’s about the real emotions that drive you to take action.
 Your triggers won’t make sense to anyone but you.

 If affirmations never motivated you as a child, how can you expect them to motivate you now?
-You’d have better luck working with what your motivation trigger is and create a system around the trigger and forget about writing, “You will do XYZ today” on your bathroom mirror.
+You’d have better luck working with what your motivation trigger is, create a system around the trigger, and forget about writing, “You will do XYZ today” on your bathroom mirror.

 Then I stopped working out did nothing for my body.

 What happened?
-Well, travel for work interfered with regular work-outs, and I needed to help my son with homework.
-Plus there was the fact that the classes were a half-hour drive south.
-Suddenly, that hour a day spent driving seemed impossible.
-So I let this part of me go.
+Well, work travel interfered with regular workouts, and I needed to help my son with homework.
+Plus, the classes were a half-hour drive south.
+Suddenly, that hour a day spent driving seemed impossible, so I let this part of me go.

-That is until my son started to work at a gym where I was able to join for free.
+That is until my son started working at a gym, which I was able to join for free.
 I decided to try the Zumba fitness classes since I love to dance.
-The next thing I knew I was taking all the Zumba classes and any Yoga classes I could fit into my schedule.
-I’ve started working out every day again — even if it requires that I get out of bed two hours early.
+The next thing I knew, I was taking all the Zumba classes and any Yoga classes I could fit into my schedule.
+I’ve started working out every day again, even if it requires that I get out of bed two hours early.

-What is my motivation trigger to work out again?
+What is my motivation trigger for working out again?

 All of my past exercise achievements were the result of attending group classes.
-I was a ballet dancer from the time I was a little girl until I was 18 (attending classes four times a week and more).
-I was an ice skater from the time I was 8 until I was 21 (attending classes once a week with skating all weekend).
+I was a ballet dancer from when I was a little girl until I was 18 (attending classes four times a week and more).
+I was an ice skater from when I was 8 until I was 21 (attending classes once a week with skating all weekend).
 I danced through aerobics classes while in college.
-I ran track with a group of students I liked hanging with who loved running (and I hate running).
+I ran track with friends who loved running (and I hate running).

-It dawned on me that “exercising in a class with a group of people” is one of my motivation triggers.
-That’s why it’s easy for me to now workout and why working out at home never worked.
+I realized that “exercising in a class with a group of people” is one of my motivation triggers.
+That’s why it’s easy for me to work out now and why working out at home has never worked.

-Use the GRADE/COMMENTS side of your paper to make notes about the motivations you rate an A, then try and use them with your bucket list.
-For example, if I wanted to change my diet then I should try to find a class that helps people change their diet.
+Use the GRADE/COMMENTS side of your paper to make notes about the motivations you rate an A, then try to use them with your bucket list.
+For example, if I wanted to change my diet, I should try to find a class that helps people change their diets.
 Being part of a class ups my chances for real success.

-Try this secret motivation trigger for making your big dream a reality and let me know your results.
+Try this secret motivation trigger to make your big dream a reality, and let me know your results.
 If you are a dreamer in search of your true calling, I highly recommend any of Barabara Sher’s books.
-She’s the queen of dreaming big, motivation and how to change your life.
+She’s the queen of dreaming big, motivation, and how to change your life.

 Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.